 Cindy M. Meston, Ph.D., and David M. Buss, Ph.D.

 Copyright ©2009.
 Times Books, Henry Holt and Company New York

 Excerpt: Page 9

 “Once again, sexual attraction plays a role.
-Dr. Winnifred Cutler, the director of the Athena Institute, found that exposure to male pheromones influences a woman’s sexual attraction to a man.
+Dr. Winnifred Cutler (click for bio), the director of the Athena Institute, found that exposure to male pheromones influences a woman’s sexual attraction to a man.
 In her study, thirty-eight heterosexual men aged twenty-six to forty-two recorded their baseline levels of sexual behavior and dating experiences for a two-week period.
 Then for a month they wore either their regular aftershave, or the same aftershave but with an added synthetic version of a pheromone naturally secreted by men.
 The men did not know which aftershave they were wearing.
 During the test month, the men continued to record their sexual and dating experiences.

 END OF EXCERPT

 COMMENT FROM ATHENA INSTITUTE: Both Athena Pheromone 10:13tm for women and Athena Pheromone 10Xtm for men are cosmetics that can increase your attractiveness to the opposite sex.
 Neither product is an “aphrodisiac.”